Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 Storage Tip - Remove greens from the root for the root to last in the crisper or a plastic bag in the fridge.
 Greens should be used within 2 days.

-Sweet Potatoes - Frillman Farms (Berrien Springs, MI)
+Fingerling Potatoes - Frillman Farms (Berrien Springs, MI)

 Storage Tip - Keep cool, dry and out of direct light, on your counter, in a cupboard or in a perforated paper bag, for up to 6 months.